Coronavirus deaths spike in state past 2,000; 9 more in Palm Beach County

 Last Tuesday, 44 additional deaths were reported in the state and 7 in Palm Beach County.
 Two weeks ago the increase was 72.
 The record was Tuesday, April 24 when the state toll climbed by 83 and in the county by 17, also a record.

 The Treasure Coast area reported two additional deaths Tuesday.
 St. Lucie rose to 28 with the death of an 88-year-old woman and Martin climbed to 8 with the death of a 68-year-old men.
-Remaining the same were Indian River at 9, Martin at 7 and Okechobee none.
+Remaining the same were Indian River at 9 and Okechobee none.

 Miami-Dade County has the most deaths in the state, increasing by 12 to 578 in one day.
 Broward County rose by 1 to 282, just 2 behind Palm Beach County.
 Lee is in fourth place 89 and no new deaths in one day after 11 more Monday.
 Manatee is fifth place with 82, a rise of 1.